What are the different types of product photos?

 This means the styles of product photography, including the white background photo packshots, are going to be quite important.
 You want to know how to shoot different items for different target audiences, and how to present the whole thing on different platforms and marketplaces.
 Here are some of the most important.

 1. Studio product photos

 Some products need specific types of product photography.
 A bottle of wine needs to be shot with different light to a pair of shoes, for example.
 The best way to capture products is with some kind of studio setup.
-The aim is to be able to control the lighting, contrasts and contours in a small environment allowing you to highlight certain aspects of the item.
+The aim is to be able to control the lighting, contrasts, and contours in a small environment allowing you to highlight certain aspects of the item.
 After all, since 22% of returns occur because the product looks different in real life, you’ll want to make it look as realistic as possible.
-Have a look at the stylistic approach to these wine bottles below:

 You can see how, because of the shine of the glass bottle, the dark single-color background brings out the product in clear detail and makes it seem far more stylish and complete.
 The lighting for these is usually provided by lightboxes you’ll need as part of the setup.
 For retailers who want to sell huge quantities of different products, these kinds of images can really speed up the process of capturing packshots giving a single, streamlined lighting to each photo, giving you a quality you can rely on.
 You can get a really uniform rendering from this kind of setup, and post-production editing means you can sharpen or smooth out any details.

 2. White background packshots